Vyral/base-template/_posts/2021-07-27-leadership-development-and-coaching-with-charletta-wilson.md

 <br>Who is Charletta Wilson?

-Dr. Charletta Wilson grew up in Okinawa, Japan from when she was 10, but returned to the US to finish high school. &nbsp;She married years later and &nbsp;traveled the world with her husband through his active duty military career, and made Hawaii home after spending nearly 12 years on Oahu.
+Dr. Charletta Wilson grew up in Okinawa, Japan from when she was 10, but returned to the US to finish high school.
+She married years later and traveled the world with her husband through his active duty military career, and made Hawaii home after spending nearly 12 years on Oahu.

-She is an industrial and organizational psychologist by trade andI shares her gifts through consulting around leadership, executive coaching and teaching graduate/undergraduate college courses. &nbsp;She is the founder of CaPeesh Consulting, a Hawaii-based leader development firm.&nbsp;
+She is an industrial and organizational psychologist by trade andI shares her gifts through consulting around leadership, executive coaching and teaching graduate/undergraduate college courses.
+She is the founder of CaPeesh Consulting, a Hawaii-based leader development firm.

 <br>To reach Char Wilson you may contact her in the following ways: